5 Ways SaaS Marketing is Different

 Provide incentives.
 You should regularly provide software updates to ensure your product remains functional and beneficial to the customer.
 You should also provide a continuous after-purchase service, such as help and advice, repair or troubleshooting services.

 Always remember: you are selling your service, not just your software.
 You may ask, why is retaining customers so important for SaaS companies?
-The answer is inherent to their service model – subscriptions.
+The answer is inherent to owning a service model – subscriptions.

 3.)
 Subscriptions, not just a one-time purchase